A1 Sewer Logo

 What is the difference between a yard drain and a perimeter footing drain?

-Yard drains (like surface catch basins or shallow French drains) are installed in the upper soil layer to catch rainfall pooling on your lawn and pipe it away.
+Yard drains (like surface catch basins) are installed in the upper soil layer to catch rainfall pooling on your lawn and pipe it away.
 A perimeter foundation drain is installed much deeper—completely underground at the concrete footing level (typically 4 to 8 feet deep).
-It is specifically designed to manage rising subsurface water tables before they can build hydrostatic pressure against your basement or crawlspace walls.
+It is specifically designed to manage rising subsurface water tables before they can build hydrostatic pressure against your basement.

-Do foundation footing drains require an electric sump pump to work?
+Do perimeter drains require an electric sump pump to work?

-If your property has a significant natural slope, we can design the perimeter drain to use gravity, piping the collected water downhill to a pop-up emitter flush with your yard.
-However, for homes on flat terrain (very common across Allen County), gravity is not an option.
+If your property has a significant natural slope, we can design the perimeter drain to use gravity, piping the collected water downhill to a pop-up emitter.
+However, for homes on flat terrain, gravity is not an option.
 In these cases, the footing drain must terminate into an airtight sump pit, where a heavy-duty electric sump pump discharges the water safely away from the house.

 Structural Safety Guarantee